hrt/WheelChair/README.md

 credits: https://github.com/hrt and me only for menu.

+# Menu
+If you have any issues with the menu please open a issue and I will fix it.
+I will **NOT** fix issues with the hack or add options only the menu gets fixed under this fork.

 # Gold Standard Powered WheelChair
 Christmas is early,
 Note: certain features have been removed but it should still destroy